ray-project/ray/deploy/ray-operator/README.md

-# Ray Kubernetes Operator
+# Ray Kubernetes Operator (experimental)

+NOTE: The operator is still under active development and not yet recommended for production deployments.
+Please see [the documentation](https://ray.readthedocs.io/en/latest/deploy-on-kubernetes.html#deploying-on-kubernetes) for current best practices.

+This directory contains the source code for a Ray operator for Kubernetes.

+The operator makes deploying and managing Ray clusters on top of Kubernetes painless - clusters are defined as a custom RayCluster resource and managed by a fault-tolerant Ray controller.
 The Ray Operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of Ray clusters deployed to Kubernetes.

 Some of the main features of Ray-Operator are:
-- user management via CRD
-- heterogeneous pods in one Ray cluster with specific affinity, toleration and other pre-defined settings
+- Management of first-class RayClusters via a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources).
+- Support for hetergenous worker types in a single Ray cluster.
-- monitoring via Prometheus
+- Built-in monitoring via Prometheus.
-- HA for Ray Kubernetes Operator, there will be a lead election if lead crashes

-## File structure:
+## File structure
 > ```
 > ray/deploy/ray-operator
 > ├── api/v1alpha1  // Package v1alpha1 contains API Schema definitions for the ray v1alpha1 API group